Want to run a B&B?

 Visit Britain has a free publication Easy Does It.
 This has helpful tips and simple, low cost changes that could benefit your business and your visitors.

-One Step Ahead is a new, free publication produced by Quality in Tourism to help you accommodate older and less mobile guests.
+One Step Ahead is a free publication produced by VisitEngland to help you accommodate older and less mobile guests.

 There is currently a shortage of fully accessible accommodation within the Worthing and Adur districts and consideration given to setting up suitable facilities could offer you a key business opportunity.
 You may also wish to consider obtaining accreditation for your facilities as part of the National Accessible Scheme.

-The Worthing, the Sussex Coast & the South Downs Visitor Guide is produced annually and is supported by the VisitWorthing website.
-Approximately 36,000 Visitor Guides are distributed to local and national Tourist Information Centres and as part of a national marketing campaign to attract visitors to the area.
+The Worthing, the Sussex Coast & the South Downs Visitor Guide is produced bi-annually.
+Approximately 50,000 Visitor Guides are distributed to local and national Tourist Information Centres and advertised as part of a national marketing campaign to attract visitors to the area.

-The VisitWorthing website offers all advertisers a detailed listing with links to their own website.
-It also offers the opportunity for businesses to maximise their booking potential by updating room/ unit availability.
+The VisitWorthing website is the offocial tourism website for the Adur & Worthing District.
+It receives in excess of 250,000 unique hits a year.
+It offers advertisers a detailed listing with all sorts of information about their business including images and web links.
+It offers the opportunity for businesses to maximise their booking potential by updating room/ unit availability.
 If you have missed the opportunity to advertise in the current visitor Guide, you can take an interim website advert which would enable you to receive the benefits of working with VisitWorthing.

 Benefits of advertising with VisitWorthing include:

-• Listing on the VisitWorthing website (currently getting around 100,000 hits each year) including the option to show accommodation availability
+• Listing on the VisitWorthing website (currently getting around 250,000 unique hits each year) including the option to show accommodation availability

 • Opportunities to promote Special Offers and Discounts

-• Inclusion in the destinations marketing campaigns and promotional activity throughout the year
+• Inclusion in the destinations marketing campaigns, consumer e-newsletters and promotional activity throughout the year

 For further information about advertising with VisitWorthing contact the Tourism Team or Tel: 01273 263022.

-Business Link is an online resource for businesses offering free advice and information on many issues that will help your business to grow.
+Gov.uk has an online resource for businesses offering free advice and information on many issues that will help you start and grow your business.